Quicklinks: Our Impact – Green Jobs – Digital Jobs – News

 More Learning material:

-Green Jobs for Youth in Africa
+Shortlist’s Forecasting Green Jobs in Africa Report

 This paper is about how to leverage green jobs to realise the transition to a green economy.
 The first step to achieving this is to create a better understanding of green jobs.
 To this end, following a literature analysis, we provide a mapping tool to help classify green jobs and measure their (potential) impact.
 The tool is based on four indicators: (i) sector; (ii) green business strategy; (iii) climate action; and (iv) green skills.